-- · Swelling can cause the skin to appear shiny and feel itchy. - · Avoid scratching- this can cause skin breakdown. - · Apply Benadryl cream or gel according to package instructions. - · Oral Benadryl can also help to alleviate severe, constant itchiness.
+- · Swelling can cause the skin to appear shiny and feel itchy.
+Avoid scratching-this can cause skin breakdown. - · Apply Benadryl cream or gel according to package instructions- but never on or near incisions. - · Oral Benadryl can also help to alleviate severe, constant itchiness.
 25 mg every 4-6 hours works for mild to moderate itching.
 50 mg can be taken for severe itching, but caution is advised due to sedation. - · Avoid taking Benadryl within 1-2 hours of pain medicine, muscle relaxers and other sedating medications to avoid potentially dangerous over-sedation.